ludwig-ai/ludwig-docs/docs/configuration/features/vector_features.md

 The vector feature supports two encoders: `dense` and `passthrough`.

+The available encoder parameters are:

+- `tied` (default `null`): name of the input feature to tie the weights of the encoder with.
+It needs to be the name of a feature of the same type and with the same encoder parameters.

 ### Passthrough Encoder

 There are no additional parameters for the `passthrough` encoder.